IBM/live-streaming-of-IoT-data-using-streaming-analytics/README.md

 <!-- Add a new Title and fill in the blanks -->
-# Live streaming and analysis of data with ML Model predictions using IBM Streaming Analytics
+# Build streams flow to analyze and predict realtime data

 In this code pattern, we will create a live dashboard view of data, analyze the data and predict accordingly using IBM Streaming Analytics and Watson Studio.